BUR073/CVAnalyser/README.md

 **Matching & Ranking:**

 * Use NLP techniques to match extracted resume details to job requirements.
-* Assign scores or ranks to resumes based on relevance.
+* Assign scores or ranks to resume based on relevance.

 **Result Display:**